 “We Must Rely on Dramatic Speech and Sounds Entirely”

-Ngā Taonga Sound & Vision recently acquired a wonderful set of cast photographs from the RNZ drama department (#292798).
 Dating back to the 1990s, the publicity photographs document some of the country’s top actors performing in a wide variety of radio plays.

 One such play – Danger, by Richard Hughes – was performed live on the radio and in front of a studio audience in November 1996, in the now demolished Studio 1 of Broadcasting House.
 The performance marked the 75th anniversary of radio broadcasting in New Zealand.
-Not only was all of the dialogue performed live, but so to were the musical moments and the sound effects.
+Not only was all of the dialogue performed live, but so too were the musical moments and the sound effects.

 The play itself has had a distinguished history.
 It was the first play ever written for radio, premiering on the BBC on 15 January 1924: